WINTER SUN

 As I sit, I reflect on images of those convalescing in asylums, sitting near windows, in high-backed oak chairs with wooden wheels, woven cane seats and backs, blankets wrapped about their legs, absorbing the warmth of the sun, and aimlessly staring at a glistening blanket of freshly fallen snow, blue skies overhead.
 Though their eyes are open, do they really see?

 I further reflect on images of white uniformed attendants moving those convalescing to spots where the sun's rays will shine directly upon them, warming them.
-I do not recall anyone smiling, not those in high-backed wooden chairs wheeled to bask in the sun's warming rays, nor the attendants who wheel them to where they can relish the comforts of the sun on that cold winter day.
+I do not recall anyone smiling, not those in high-backed wooden chairs wheeled to bask under the sun's warming rays, nor the attendants who wheel them to where they can relish the comforts of the sun on that cold winter day.